 I own a pair of over-ear TaoTronics ANC headphones, and the company is easily my favorite budget brand.
 My only complaints are the durability of the ear cups and the large headband.
 My head is relatively small (I wear a size 7 1/4 fitted cap), and the headphones fit a bit too big even when tightened all the way.
 For these reasons and a couple of others, I don’t recommend TaoTronics over-ear headphones for misophonia.

 Now, the in-ear headphones are a different story.
-Since there’s no chance of cracking ear cups or these fitting too big, you pay significantly less than what Bose charges for its in-ear ANC headphones, which have very mixed reviews.
+Since there’s no chance of cracking ear cups or these fitting too big, you pay significantly less than what Bose charges for its in-ear ANC headphones, which have very mixed feedback.
 Until Bose hits a home run with its in-ear models, it’s best to take the budget route.

 Also, it’s important to consider that since the headphones are inside your ears, the quality of the ANC is less important than when choosing over-ear models.
 Especially, if you plan to listen to music most of the time you’re wearing them rather than using them as noise-canceling earmuffs.